ASSOCIATION OF RECORDS MANAGERS AND ADMINISTRATORS

 Any member may be censured or suspended by a majority vote of the Board of Directors for good cause if, according to its findings, a violation of any provision or obligation of the Articles of Incorporation, By- Laws, or rules and regulations, has occurred.
 When such action is contemplated, the Board of Directors shall provide written notification to the party concerned, and afford an opportunity for a hearing before the Board or a special committee appointed for this purpose.
 Should revocation result, any dues paid to a date beyond such revocation will not be refundable.
 Membership may be terminated by the Board of Directors when a member becomes delinquent in financial obligation or is otherwise ineligible.

-Membership is transferable from one person to another within a given company providing the membership fee has been paid by the company.
-Membership is transferable from one Chapter to another, subject to the approval of the Board of Directors of the Chapters concerned.
+Membership in ARMA International can be redesignated from one person to another within a given company providing the membership fee has been paid by the company.
+Membership can also be redesignated from one person to another within a given company provided the membership fee has been paid by the company from one Chapter to another, subject to the approval of the Board of Directors of the Chapters concerned.

 ARTICLE IV – Finances